dotnetcore/CAP/README.md

 # Contributing
 This section is in progress here: [Contributing to skywalking-netcore](/CONTIBUTING.md)

-# Roadmap
-- Expect to release 0.2 compatible in May.
-2018
-- Expect to release 0.3 compatible in June.
-2018

 # Contact Us
 * Submit an issue
 * [Gitter](https://gitter.im/openskywalking/Lobby) English